Further down the page, you'll find some explanations regarding the key similarities and differences between the Stihl BR 450 and the Stihl BR 500.

 CFM & MPH

-- In comparison, the Stihl BR 450, with a CFM of 642, beats the 544 CFM of the Stihl BR 500, making it the superior landscaping tool of the two, when it comes to the amount of leaves that can be blown per minute.
+- In contrast, the Stihl BR 450, with its CFM of 642, outperforms the 544 CFM of the Stihl BR 500, making it the preferred option for efficiently blowing leaves away.

-- The Stihl BR 450 with an MPH of 219 slightly exceeds the 207 MPH of the Stihl BR 500.
-Thus, in comparison, the former expels air at a slightly higher speed, and should do a better job at blowing leaves on grass or lifting wet leaves and debris (acorns, etc.).
+- The Stihl BR 450 with an MPH of 219 slightly exceeds the 207 MPH of the Stihl BR 500, making it more effective at blowing leaves on grass or lifting wet debris (acorns, etc.).

 Weight & Noise rating